 Syntax Function POS Seen from the center of rotation, the control performs machining in the positive direction of the radial axis.
 The radial axis must be prepositioned correspondingly.
 NEG Seen from the center of rotation, the control performs machining in the negative direction of the radial axis.
-The radial axis must be prepositioned correspondingly. side of the center of rotatio positioned when the function The control remains with the radial axis on that side of the center of rotation on which the axis is positioned when the function is activated.
-If the radial axis is on the center of rotation upon switch-on, POS applies.
-ANG The control remains with the radial axis on that side of the center of rotation on which the axis is positioned when the function is activated.
+The radial axis must be prepositioned correspondingly.
+KEEP The control remains with the radial axis on that side of the center of rotation on which the axis was positioned when the function was activated.
+If the radial axis is positioned at the center of rotation upon switch-on, POS applies.
+ANG The control remains with the radial axis on that side of the center of rotation on which the axis was positioned when the function was activated.
 If you set POLE to ALLOWED , positioning through the pole is possible.
 The pole side is changed and a 180-degree rotation of the rotary axis is prevented.